• Skip to primary navigation

 Jump to Recipe

-Learn about growing, harvesting, and cooking with chives.
-This hardy herb is very easy to grow and is enjoyed by most everyone in the family
+Learn about growing chives, including how to harvest and cook with them.
+This hardy herb is very easy to grow and is enjoyed by most everyone in the family.

 Chives in bloom